ksobon/MantisShrimp/README.md

   3. Add Mantis Shrimp - Export component to your Grasshopper Special Folder>User Object or simply drag and drop onto Grasshopper canvas.
 Instructions can be found here: Link

   4. Add all of the Dynamo custom nodes to Dynamo's definitions folder or install them directly from Package Manager.
-Instructions can be found here: Link
+Instructions can be found here: http://archi-lab.net/?p=540

-  5. Read this Getting Started tutorial: Link
+  5. Read this Getting Started tutorial: http://archi-lab.net/?p=540

-  6. Read this Export/Import example tutorial: Link
+  6. Read this Export/Import example tutorial: http://archi-lab.net/?p=554